Hilltop cleanup set for Saturday

 “We are asking our neighborhood residents to help us keep our neighborhood free of litter.
 Anyone who can’t participate Saturday can also assist us in a small way by picking up litter that is on or near your property, street or alley.
 Place the litter in a plastic bag and leave it on the corner of your block and a volunteer will come by Saturday morning and remove the bagged litter,” stated Teresa DiCarlantonio of the Hilltop CDC.

-"I suggest volunteers wear older clothing.
-Volunteers are encouraged to meet at 11 a.m. at Piece of Pie Park on LaBelle or the Trinity (Medical Center) East Hospital front parking lot.
-We will provide gloves and bags, and a lunch will be provided after the cleanup is completed," DiCarlantonio said.
+“I suggest volunteers wear older clothing.
+Volunteers are encouraged to meet at 11 a.m. at Piece of Pie Park on LaBelle or the Trinity East Hospital front parking lot.
+We will provide gloves and trash bags, and a lunch coordinated by Carlotta Jordan will be provided after the cleanup is completed,” she said.